chiluverugirish/HTF25-Team-415/README.md

 ## 🙏 Acknowledgments

-- OpenAI Whisper for transcription capabilities
+- **faster-whisper** by Systran for high-performance speech-to-text transcription
-- Google Gemini AI for caption rewriting
+- **Google Gemini 2.5 Flash** for AI-powered caption enhancement and translation
+- **OpenAI** for the original Whisper architecture
-- The open-source community for amazing libraries
+- The open-source community for amazing libraries (MoviePy, Flask, PIL, PyTorch)

 ## 📞 Support